borisrod/etl/README.md

 ETL
 ===

 AntiMattr ETL is a library for extracting, transforming, and loading data.
+Currently supports ETL from MongoDB to MySQL.
+Other data sources to follow.

 Installation
 ============